Frequently Asked Questions

-A: Due to an inability to vet requests the AHA does not offer desk copies, copies for professors and teachers assistants can be purchased through the AHA Store.
+A: Due to an inability to vet requests the AHA does not offer desk copies, copies for professors and teachers assistants can be purchased through Oxford University Press.

 Q: Where can I find job ads?

 A: The AHA publishes classified job ads online and in Perspectives on History.
-New ads can be found every Friday on our website at www.historians.org/jobads/.
-You must log in, either as a member or with a nonmember account.
+New ads can be found on the AHA Career Center at www.historians.org/careers/.
+To receive job alerts, members and nonmembers can log in with their AHA user name and password.
 You can create a new nonmember account at www.historians.org/createaccount.

 Q: How can I submit an advertisement?

-A: Ads are accepted online and must be prepaid.
-There are several types and venues for advertising: classified ads online and in Perspectives on History and display ads in Perspectives on History, the American Historical Review, the Annual Meeting Program, and the Annual Meeting Supplement.
+A: Ads are accepted online.
+There are several types and venues for advertising: classified ads online and in Perspectives on History and display ads in Perspectives on History, the American Historical Review, and the annual meeting Program.
 Information about advertising as well as the AHA’s policies can be found on the website.

 Q: How much does it cost to post a job ad?